mattpe/orientation-js/03-js-basics-assignment-1.md

 - Develop your app by editing only the javascript file (`assignment.js`) which will contain all the code and application logic to implement this game
 - **Do not modify the html file.** You can style your app by editing the css file if you want but _do not touch the html file!_

+**NOTE:** This is an individual assignment, not a group assignment.

 ### Functional requirements

 - record user’s choice in the beginning (head or reverse)